ivanl86/broken_code/final_exam/final_exam_notes.md

 }

 ## how do they terminate?
-- by default, the termainzte handler calls abort when no catch handler can be found for a thrown exception
+- by default, the termainate handler calls abort when no catch handler can be found for a thrown exception

 ## noexcept operator
-- when a function does not throw any exceptions and does not call any functions that throw exceptions, you can explicitly state that a function does throw exceptions
+- when a function does not throw any exceptions and does not call any functions that throw exceptions, you can explicitly state that a function does not throw exceptions
 - this indicates to programmers that there is no need to call the function in a try catch block
 - add noexcept to the right of the function's parameter list in both the prototype and the definition
 - for a const member function, place noexcept after const
 - if a funciton that is declared noexcept calls another function that throws an exception or executes a throw statement, the program terminates

 ## 3 file system mode
+- ofstream - for file input
+- ifstream - for file output
+- fstream - for file input and output

 ## keywords
 - also known as reserved words